-Cat In Heat (Estrous Cycles): Signs, Symptoms & Care
+Cat in Heat (Estrus Cycles): Signs, Symptoms, and Care

-comments-icon 16 Comments on Cat In Heat (Estrous Cycles): Signs, Symptoms & Care
+comments-icon 30 Comments on Cat in Heat (Estrus Cycles): Signs, Symptoms, and Care

 Share Email Pinterest Linkedin Twitter Facebook

-A cat’s estrous (reproductive) cycle, also called a heat cycle, lasts on 14-21 days on average..
+A cat’s estrus (reproductive) cycle, also called a heat cycle, lasts 14 to 21 days on average.
+It occurs in four stages:

 Signs that your cat is in heat include: